 - Consider the degree or extent of the right to direct and control.

 - Document each of the factors used to make the determination.

 Evaluating an Independent Contractor

-All tests for independent contractor status are based on various factors, and no single factor is dispositive of a worker's classification.
-Before engaging an independent contractor, companies should evaluate the contractor's experience and ability to complete the project and whether the contractor can satisfy certain indicia of an independent contractor relationship.
+All tests for independent contractor status are based on several factors, and no single factor is dispositive of a worker's classification.
+Before engaging an independent contractor, companies should evaluate the contractor's experience and ability to complete the project and whether the contractor can satisfy certain indicators of an independent contractor relationship.